ESE TEATRO

 Our Mission

-Empowering local Latin@ artists to create, produce and promote professional theater in English, Spanish, bilingual and Spanglish.
-Providing a voice for Latino and Latina artists as well as communities by sharing culturally and socially relevant stories through our innovative programming, workshops, and initiatives.
+Empowering local Latine artists to create, produce and promote professional theater in English, Spanish, bilingual and Spanglish.
+Providing a voice for emerging, mid-career and established Latine artists as well as communities by sharing culturally and socially relevant stories through our innovative programming, workshops, and initiatives.

 Our Philosophy